a2jensen/KP-Website/README.md

 git push origin your-branch-name
 ```

-Next, go here on Github and make a pull request to merge your changes in your branch to development.
+Next, go here on Github and make a pull request to merge your changes in your branch to development!